Jaycode88/ecofriendlynetwork/README.md

 	- Each product line item consists of the product thumbnail image, Title Price, Quantity with selection/Remove and line total/sub total
 	- The Quantity selector automatically updates totals without the need for the use to click an update button, This was implemented for ease of use
 	- After the list of items the bag total, delivery cost and grand total is displayed followed by the procced to checkout and back to shopping buttons
-	- If the Free delivery amaount is not reached a note is displayed to advise the customer of what they need to spend to get free delivery.
+	- If the Free delivery amount is not reached a note is displayed to advise the customer of what they need to spend to get free delivery.

 	![Shopping Bag](documentation/shopbag.webp)